hideya/test-flask-simple-app/README.md

 The application uses the following environment variables for configuration:

+Required:
+- `DATABASE_URL`: Database connection URL for SQLAlchemy

+Optional:
 - `PORT`: Server port (default: 5001)
-- `SECRET_KEY`: Flask session security key (auto-generated if not set)
+- `SECRET_KEY`: Flask session security key (default: auto-generated)

-- `DATABASE_URL`: Database connection URL for SQLAlchemy
+### Configuration Methods

+1. Using .env file:
+   - Copy `.env.template` to `.env`
+   - Update the values in `.env` with your configuration
+   - The application will automatically load these values on startup

-These can be configured using Replit's Secrets tool.
+2. Using Replit's Secrets tool:
+   - For production environments
+   - Overrides values in .env file

+Note: The .env file is ignored by git for security purposes.